Journal of Computational Chemistry & Molecular Modeling (SDRP-JCCMM)

 Impact Factor: 0.562

-Application of Optimization Algorithms in ChemistrySubmit Manuscript no this topic Topic Articles: 0
+Application of Optimization Algorithms in ChemistrySubmit Manuscript on this topic

 Molecular structure optimization, fitting potential energy functions to ab initio and experimental data, and spectral assignment are among the hardest optimization tasks in molecular sciences.
 These are fundamental problems in chemistry, but they can also be relevant in molecular physics and biochemistry.

 In past decades, several methodologies have been proposed to help in the above mentioned tasks, and some of them are already incorporated into computational tools, such as GMIN, GEGA, OGOLEM, BCGA, GRRM, tsscds-2018 and GAFit.
 Most of these computational programs are interfaced with well-known packages that perform electronic-structure calculations and, hence, allow for a direct assessment of the semi-empirical, density functional theory (DFT) or ab initio energy of the system during the optimization process.
 Among the methods suggested in the literature, we emphasize the development of evolutionary algorithms, also known as genetic algorithms, basin-hopping, and related approaches, dynamic lattice searching (DLS) techniques and variants of the heuristic method combined with the application of operators for specific geometrical perturbations (HMGP).
 Furthermore, parallel-tempering Monte Carlo techniques, which are able to explore low-energy landscapes, have been also developed to calculate thermodynamic properties.